Mirachron-Security/CSCTF-2024/Stegano/Hiding in PDF/README.md

 ## Solve
 Use [this tool](https://pdfpagelock.com/) to unlock the hidden page and view the flag.

-Take a look at the original file: [How to win a CTF competition.docx]("./create/How to win a CTF competition.docx").
+Take a look at the original file: <a href="./create/How to win a CTF competition.docx" target="_blank">"How to win a CTF competition.docx"</a>.

 <br>